 Perform fluorescein angiography injections (upon completion of the credentialing curriculum and certification from the North Carolina State Board of Examiners in Optometry).

 Con 1 - North Carolina has a tough state optometry board examination

-The North Carolina State Board of Optometry licensure exam has a reputation of being very challenging.
+The North Carolina State Board of Optometry Examination has a reputation for being very challenging.
 Honestly, it's not the easiest board to prepare for.
 However, when you take the time to prepare appropriately, you'll pass with flying colors.

 Yes, they are timed, oral case reports.

 Yes, they used to require you to redo certain clinical skills as part of the examination (but they no longer do).